-Energean is the Operator in the Katakolo licence, in Western Greece, where has a 100 per cent working interest.
+Energean is the Operator in the Katakolo licence, in Western Greece, holding a 100 per cent working interest.

 The West Katakolo Exploitation area is part of the Katakolo block and covers 60 km2.
-NSAI has audited 14 mmboe 2P reserves and 4 mmboe 2C resources in the block.
+NSAI has audited 14 mmboe 2C resources in the block.

 In August 2017, the Greek Government approved the Field Development Plan (FDP) submitted by Energean.
 Energean has planned to make FID or decide a farm down upon the approval of the necessary environmental studies.